Savory galette with pesto and heirloom tomatoes

 - Bake and serve: Bake at 400 F until the crust is golden brown, about 30 minutes.
 Garnish with parsley, and let cool for 10 minutes before slicing and serving.

 The galette toppings are where you can get creative.
 My toppings included more finely grated parmesan cheese, nearly half a pound of pesto (about 3/4 to 1 cup), and mini heirloom tomatoes (cherry or grape tomatoes are also suitable).
-These vegetarian toppings make this savory galette great for Meatless Mondays.
 You can add whatever strikes your fancy — other tasty ideas include artichokes, spinach, onions, and potato.

 This looks ah-maz-ing!
 You have great recipes and mad photography skills as well.
 I could not resist an attempt to replicate even though I had to improvise based on what was on hand.